pablofernandezbonnett/learning/labs/algorithms-live-coding/README.md

 for practical coding practice:

 - time-boxed problem solving
-- `heap + stream` questions that need visible invariants
+- `heap + stream` questions where you need to keep one clear rule true while data keeps arriving
 - `calculator / parser` exercises where edge cases matter more than speed
 - `data-structure design` questions that need tradeoff discussion
 - `mini machine-coding` exercises that feel closer to backend work than puzzles